Mitigating Paraphrase Attacks on Machine-Text Detectors via Paraphrase Inversion: Further Analysis

-In this section, we explore whether paraphrases of \textit{machine-written} text can be inverted.
-Although detectors robust to paraphrasing have been proposed~\citep{hu2023radarrobustaitextdetection}, inverting the paraphrases may help further identify which LLM generated the original document, as LLMs are known to exhibit distinct writing styles that can provide useful signals for model attribution~\citep{soto2024fewshotdetectionmachinegeneratedtext}.
-We expect this task to be easier than inverting paraphrases of \textit{human-written} text, as human-written tokens lie in low-rank regions of the next-token prediction space~\citep{GLTR}.
-We generate $100$ inversions per sample using our untargeted inversion model and report the metrics in~\autoref{table:machine_inversion}.
-The model recovers a significant portion of the original text, with the best-scoring inversion (max) achieving a BLEU score of 0.51, and semantic and stylistic similarities of 0.95 and 0.91 respectively.
+In this section, we explore the extent to which paraphrases of \textit{machine-generated} text can be inverted to their original tokens.
+We expect this task to be easier than inverting paraphrases of \textit{human-written} text, as human-written tokens exhibit high entropy under LLM distributions~\citep{GLTR}.
+We train and evaluate all models on Reddit, generating $100$ inversions per sample on the held-out test set and report metrics in~\autoref{table:machine_inversion}.
+We observe that our model recovers significant portions of the original text, with the best-scoring inversions achieving an average BLEU score of 51, with semantic and stylistic similarities of $0.95$ and $0.91$, respectively.